 Climate change is manifesting in multiple, interpenetrating ways depending upon characteristics of the regional subclimate.

-A series of articles drawn from our Science Primer are published in the Ravalli Republic newspaper in 2021.
-These include:
+Here we present a series of articles drawn from our Science Primer that was published in the Ravalli Republic newspaper:

 Ravalli County Already Experiencing Climate Change - by Kit Tilly and Hillery Daily

 Increasing In-Migration: An Effect of Climate Change on the Bitterroot Valley - by Kit Tilly and Hillery Daily

 Below we present additional essays from our local scientists and specialists about expected impacts of climate change to the Bitterroot Valley.
 If you have comments, questions or ideas contact the Chair of our Science Committee Kit Tilley

 Climate Change Impacts on Our Health, by Kit Tilly, PhD